The Meaning of the Moon

 The Moon (represented by the Roman goddess Luna on her chariot) and its astrological traits.
 Woodcut by Hans Sebald Beham, from the 1530's.

-About the Tarot Moon Card
+A. E. Waite about the Tarot Moon Card

 - The Magician